puzz00/client-side-attacks/client-side-attacks.md

 # Client Side Attacks

+Client-side attacks aim to exploit vulnerabilities or misconfigurations in client-side programs or to exploit the employees of companies to establish an initial foothold into an organizations networks.

+These attacks are very effective and prevelent as humans are the weak link in an organizations security.

+We are trying to get onto a client device in a network rather than attacking servers.

+>[!IMPORTANT]
+>The attacks we run will depend on the devices and software installed on the client machines

+Due to the fact that client-side attacks usually need some kind of human interaction in order to work, social engineering comes into play when using them.

+## Introductary Example

+To get a better idea of how a client-side attack can work - consider the following fictitious but illustrative example.

+We - the attackers - want to gain access to a company called Teszzla.
+We will use a client-side attack rather than a server attack to attempt to do this.

+First, we research Teszzla using publicly available data.
+We look through their websites, social media and job postings.
+During this research we harvest names of employees and their roles in the company.
+We then gather data about the technology being used by Teszzla.

+Next, we identify the best targets - employees - in Teszzla.
+We look for those who probably have access to the data we are after.
+We focus our recon on these employees and find out as much as we can about them using Open Source INTelligence methods.

+After this, we develop our reources - maybe a trojan which uses a .png image or .pdf document tailored to our target.
+This will take into consideration what we know about the target *and* what we know about the technology being used by them.

+We then establish the infrastructure we need in order to deliver the payload - maybe we clone a website, link it to a sneaky domain and start a file-sharing service along with a web server on the cloud.

+Next, we work on creating a *pretext* for delivering the payload to the target - this might be a spear-phishing email to them which has a link to a malicious website which we have created.
+The malicious website may well be serving our trojans.

+After this, we use social engineering techniques to deliver the payload and get the target to download a trojan.

+Maybe the target downloads and opens the trojan.
+Malicious code will then execute on the *client* machine used by the target and call back to a *Command and Control* server which we have running on the cloud.

+We have now gained access to the internal network of Teszzla via a client-side attack - notice how we had to hack a person as well as a computer.

+The process of *post exploitation* begins.

+### Client-Side Attack Methodology

+Taking into consideration the example above - we can put together a high-level attack chain for a client-side attack - see it as a workflow :smiley:

+- Reconnaissance
+- Target Identification
+- Resource Development
+- Delivery
+- Execution
+- Post-Exploitation

 ## Resource Development

 In this section we will be looking at how we can craft malicious resources to use against our targets.